Browser does not support script.

 Please note that Staffordshire University is not responsible for the quality, accuracy or effectiveness of the services, information or advice provided by organisations external to the University.

 MindProvides information on a variety of mental wellbeing issues such as depression, anxiety, panic attacks, stress, self-harm, etc. You can read information as well as listening to podcasts.
-Mind also have information specifically about Coronavirus and your wellbeing as well as tools, tips and videos for student mental health within their dedicated Student Mental Health Hub which provides information, access to tools, tips, videos, blogs, and specialised support for BAME, disabled and LGBTIQ+ students.
+Mind also has information on tools, tips and videos for student mental health within their dedicated Student Mental Health Hub which provides information, access to tools, tips, videos, blogs, and specialised support for BAME, disabled and LGBTIQ+ students.

 CruseProvides information and support about dealing with bereavement and grief, particularly during the Coronavirus outbreak.